Yaohui-Huang/yaohui-huang.github.io/_news/announcemetn_2023-6.md

 ---
 layout: post
-date: 2023-10
+date: 2023-10-10 15:59:00-0400
 inline: true
 related_posts: false
 ---

-I won the National Scholarship for Postgraduate Students.
+I won the National Scholarship for Postgraduate Students for the second time.